-The expected result of the project are improved knowledge and capabilities in the field of DRM in the recipient cities and insight in opportunities to improve further their DRM capabilities and how to do that.
-The recipient cities will benefit because after the closure of the project they will have:
+The result of the project is proved knowledge and capabilities in the field of DRM in the recipient cities and insight in opportunities to improve further their DRM capabilities and how to do that.
+The recipient cities have benefitted because after the closure of the project they have:

 - two focal points with increased knowledge and skills in the field of DRM, able to coordinate, stimulate and support DRM activities in the future.

 - a group of staff members and stakeholders who have more understanding and knowledge of DRM and are more aware of the risks and the need for disaster risk management planning, linked to other government tasks and policy fields such as urban planning and climate adaptation